 The College encourages anyone who experiences or witnesses sexual misconduct to report the misconduct, seek assistance and support services, and to pursue College action for their own protection and that of the entire campus community.
 However, the decision whether or not to report sexual misconduct is a difficult and intensely personal one.
 It may take some time to process an incident and decide how to proceed.
 The College wishes to provide support and services during this time.

-A complainant may pursue some or all of these options at the same time.
 Or he or she might not be ready to report.
 Before or during this decision-making process, students are encouraged to seek assistance from a Confidential Resource before deciding how to proceed.
-These individuals can provide connections to on and off campus resources and explain the other reporting options that are available.
+These individuals can provide connections to on and off-campus resources and explain the other reporting options that are available.

-Campus professionals in the Counseling Center, the Health Center and the Chapel Office can maintain complete confidentiality unless there is a concern for safety of the individual or others.
+Campus professionals in the Counseling Center and the College Chaplain can maintain complete confidentiality unless there is a concern for safety of the individual or others.
 Conversations are privileged and these employees cannot and will not disclose these conversations.
 Unless the student takes additional action, such as reporting to a member of the Title IX Team, the disclosure will not result in any action by the College.

 Making a Report

 Instances of sexual harassment and/or misconduct may be reported to a member of the Title IX Team, a member of the Office of Student Life staff, a supervisor, Gordon Police, or any faculty member or trusted employee.
 These employees are required to report the incident to the Title IX Coordinator so that the College can respond appropriately.
 If an alleged victim or witness wants to tell a faculty or staff member about an incidence of sexual misconduct and wishes their conversation to remain confidential, the individual should understand that the Title IX Coordinator will consider the request but cannot guarantee confidentiality in all cases.
 (See Responsibility to Investigate, and Confidentiality and Privacy).